 Infinity College offers guidance and counseling sessions with students so that they can gain assistance with personnel.
-School activities which can be arranged with the Director, Director of Education, and/or Instructor during non-class hours.
+School activities which can be arranged with the Director, Instructor, and/or Designated personnel during non-class hours.

 Grievance Policy

 While enrolled at Infinity College, it is hoped that all students are comfortable with the environment that they are in.
 However, from time-to-time individuals may experience situations and circumstances which give rise to unhappiness or discomfort.
 Infinity College desires to assist students in resolving any such issue.